ATLFlight/ATLFlightDocs/UserGuide.md

 # Snapdragon Flight User Guide
-This page provides useful information about the Snapdragon Flight Development Kit (developer's edition).
-TODO: Describe what it is.
-Add URL to product page.
+This page provides useful information about the Qualcomm® Snapdragon™ Flight Kit (Developer's edition) available [here](https://www.intrinsyc.com/vertical-development-platforms/qualcomm-snapdragon-flight).
+The Qualcomm® Snapdragon Flight™ is a highly integrated board based on a Qualcomm® Snapdragon™ 801 series processor that targets consumer drones and robotics applications.

 # Table of Contents
 1. [Logging](#logging)